Tania Fernandes Anderson: Criminal plea and resignation

 After Fernandes Anderson's December 2024 arrest on federal corruption charges, Mayor Wu, Council President Louijeune, and several other councilors (including Durkan, Flynn, Murphy, and Gabriela Coletta Zapata) publicly called for Fernandes Anderson to resign her seat.
 She initially defied this pressure.
 However, in early April 2025 Fenandes Anderson disclosed that she had agreed with federal prosecutors to resign her seat as part of a plea bargain.
 She signed the plea deal on April 7, and federal prosecutors filed the plea in court the following day.

-Fernandes Anderson did not immediately tender her resignation after announcing that she had agreed to plead guilt, and attended the first council meeting held subsequent to this announcement.
+Fernandes Anderson did not immediately tender her resignation after announcing that she had agreed to plead guilty, and attended the first council meeting held subsequent to this announcement.
 In the week that followed this, Council President Louijeuene asked the city's corporation counsel to provide clarification on whether rules would allow the council to remove Fernandes Anderson from office.
 The corporation council opined that rules would not enable them to do so until after Fernandes Anderson formally receives her criminal sentencing, which is scheduled for July 29.
 In mid-June, Fernandes Andreson submitted her resignation, which will take effect after July 4.

 Eleven candidates have qualified to run for Fernandes Anderson's seat in the regularly scheduled 2025 city council election.
 No special election for the seat is scheduled to occur before the November election.
 Officials in Boston have indicated that they hope arrangements can be made to seat the winner of the November election immediately after certification of the result, in order to prevent the seat from remaining vacant all the way through January.